-- "class B surveillance device" means a tracking device installed in or on a vehicle or other moveable object without covert entry to a building by the person installing it. - "commissioned officer", for chapter 8, part 4, see section 307. - "commissioner" means the commissioner of the police service. - "committee", for chapter 5, means the controlled operations committee. - "Confiscation Act" means the Crimes (Confiscation) Act 1989. - "controlled activity" see sections 190 and 191. - "controlled operation" see section 173. - "controlled operations committee" means the controlled operations committee established under section 167. - "court" includes anyone conducting a committal proceeding. - "corresponding law" means a law of another State, or of a Territory, declared under a regulation to be a law corresponding with this Act or a stated part of this Act. - "covert act" means any of the following acts- - (a) the making of a chapter 4 application; - (b) the exercise of powers under this Act under a monitoring order, a surveillance warrant or a covert search warrant; - (c) the disclosure of information under section 146(2)(f)(ii) or (g).86 - "covert operative" means a police officer or another person named in an approval under section 178 as a covert operative. - "covert search powers" see means powers a police officer may exercise under section 155.87 - "covert search warrant" see section 148.88
+- "commissioned officer", for chapter 8, part 4, see section 307. - "commissioner" means the commissioner of the police service. - "committee", for chapter 5, means the controlled operations committee. - "Confiscation Act" means the Crimes (Confiscation) Act 1989. - "controlled activity" see sections 190 and 191. - "controlled operation" see section 173. - "controlled operations committee" means the controlled operations committee established under section 167. - "corrective services facility" see the Corrective Services Act 2000, schedule 3. - "court" includes anyone conducting a committal proceeding. - "corresponding law" means a law of another State, or of a Territory, declared under a regulation to be a law corresponding with this Act or a stated part of this Act.

+"covert act" means any of the following acts-

+- (a) the making of a chapter 4 application; - (b) the exercise of powers under this Act under a monitoring order, a surveillance warrant or a covert search warrant; - (c) the disclosure of information under section 146(2)(f)(ii) or (g).86 - "covert operative" means a police officer or another person named in an approval under section 178 as a covert operative. - "covert search powers" see means powers a police officer may exercise under section 155.87 - "covert search warrant" see section 148.88